carved4/pure-go-http-memexec/README.md

-# pure go http memexec
+# pure go http memexec (unstable branch)
 [![Go CI](https://github.com/carved4/pure-go-http-memexec/actions/workflows/go.yml/badge.svg)](https://github.com/carved4/pure-go-http-memexec/actions/workflows/go.yml)

-A lightweight, memory-safe Windows PE file execution tool that downloads and executes payloads without ever touching the disk.
+A lightweight, memory-safe Windows PE file execution tool that downloads and executes payloads without ever touching the disk. **This unstable branch uses direct NT syscalls for maximum stealth** - no Windows API imports, no syscall package dependencies.
 Supports executables, DLLs, shellcode (Donut format), and PE files embedded in PNG images.

 ## Features

 - **Zero Disk I/O**: Downloads executables directly to memory and never writes them to disk
+- **Maximum Stealth**: Uses direct NT syscalls via go-direct-syscall package - no Windows API or syscall imports
 - **Pure Go Implementation**: 100% Go code with no CGO dependencies (thank you binject/debug you guys are truly the goats)
-- **Memory-Safe Execution**: Implements proper memory protection and relocation
+- **Memory-Safe Execution**: Implements proper memory protection and relocation with retry logic
-- **TLS Callback Support**: Properly handles TLS callbacks in PE files
+- **TLS Callback Support**: Properly handles TLS callbacks in PE files with crash protection
-- **DLL Support**: Can load DLLs in memory and call exported functions
+- **DLL Support**: Can load DLLs in memory and call exported functions using direct syscalls
 - **Shellcode Support**: Execute Donut-generated shellcode directly in memory
 - **Steganography Support**: Extract and execute PE files embedded in PNG images
+- **Exception Handling**: Proper SEH registration for performance and stability
 - **Simple API**: Single command to download and execute payloads

 [find binject debug here](https://github.com/Binject/debug)
 ## How It Works

-go http memexec uses a sophisticated reflective PE loading technique to run executables in memory:
+go http memexec uses a sophisticated reflective PE loading technique with direct NT syscalls for maximum stealth:

 1. Downloads a PE file directly to memory using golang's net/http
 2. Parses the PE file structure using the Binject/debug/pe package
-3. Maps the PE file into memory with proper section permissions
+3. **Maps the PE file into memory using `NtCreateSection` and `NtMapViewOfSection`** (no VirtualAlloc)
+4. **Protects memory sections using `NtProtectVirtualMemory`** (no VirtualProtect)
-4. Resolves imports and fixes relocations
+5. Resolves imports and fixes relocations
-5. Handles TLS callbacks properly
-6. For EXEs: Executes the payload by jumping to its entry point
+6. **Handles TLS callbacks with direct function calls and crash protection**
+7. **Registers exception handlers using `RtlAddFunctionTable` via DirectSyscall**
+8. For EXEs: **Executes using `NtCreateThreadEx` and `NtWaitForSingleObject`**
-7. For DLLs: Calls DllMain with DLL_PROCESS_ATTACH and lets you call exported functions
+9. For DLLs: **Calls DllMain using DirectSyscall** and lets you call exported functions
-8. For PNGs: Extracts the embedded donut shellcode from the PNG and runs it as a thread under the same PID
+10. For PNGs: Extracts embedded payloads and executes using the same direct syscall methods
+11. **All memory operations use direct NT syscalls with retry logic for reliability**

 ## Usage